 The Police Association has delivered a warning to Police: its proposed staffing shake-up in Canterbury risks gutting prevention work and abandoning rural communities, all to meet short-term pressures in urban centres.

-In a detailed submission on the proposal, it says the review, which would disestablish or downgrade 14 rural constable roles, replace them with cheaper rural liaison positions, and cull station support roles and school and family harm specialists, is “short sighted” and “appears to have been done with financial savings in mind” rather than need.
+In a detailed submission, the association says the Canterbury District Review proposal to disestablish or downgrade 14 rural constable roles, replace them with cheaper rural liaison positions, and cull station support, school and family harm roles is “short sighted” and “appears to have been done with financial savings in mind” rather than need.

 Association president Chris Cahill says the review fails to balance the demands of growing urban populations with the needs of rural communities, warning: “Robbing Peter to pay Paul is not the answer.”